mkdocstrings/mkdocstrings/docs/handlers/overview.md

 It is based on [Griffe](https://github.com/mkdocstrings/griffe), which is an improved version of [pytkdocs](https://github.com/mkdocstrings/pytkdocs).

-Note that the experimental handler does not yet offer the same features as the legacy one.
+Note that the experimental handler does not yet support third-party libraries like Django, Marshmallow, Pydantic, etc.
-If you are making extensive use of the current (legacy) Python handler selection and rendering options, you might want to wait a bit before trying the experimental handler.
 It is also not completely ready to handle dynamically built objects, like classes built with a call to `type(...)`.
 For most other cases, the experimental handler will work just fine.